LunaONE/web/expertise.md

 ### Single Page Web Applications

-Be it porting legacy-platform based applications from `Win32` or Flash or creating entirely new web applications from scratch: Our standards and the demands of the modern user require a diligent approach in order to be reliable, user-friendly, and consistent.
+The browser has been emerging as a great first platform for desktop-class applications.
+For our clients we ported legacy applications from Flash and Windows to the web and also created entirely new web applications from scratch: Our standards and the demands of the modern user require a diligent approach in order to be reliable, user-friendly, and consistent.
 In order to achieve this, we built on mature open-source projects such as [TypeScript](#TypeScript) and [React](#React) with a proven combination of sound architectural designs as well as permanent tool-driven checks of every component of the final product.

 <span class="tt">TypeScript</span>
 <span class="tt">React</span>